HireMeDeveloper/Conundrum/README.txt

         Set this variable to change which day should be the first puzzle in the game.
         This can be found at the top of main.js.
     Updating Dictionaries:
-        The Dictionaries are parsed from a CSV file, and used to populate the puzzles used each day.
+        The Dictionaries are parsed from a TSV file, and used to populate the puzzles used each day.
         Each day will be made up of the same number puzzle from each of the three lists, starting with a 7 word, then 8 word, and finally a 9 word puzzle.
         There are three variables used to mark the file locations of the dictionaries.
         The variables DICTIONARY_7LETTER, DICTIONARY_7LETTER, and DICTIONARY_7LETTER can each be found in main.js towards the top.